 Should you wish to leave the beach and travel around the island, there is a great and inexpensive bus system to get you out and about.
 You can tell which direction they are going by the colored poles at the bus stops: pink for buses headed into Hamilton, blue for buses headed out.
-Handy for the directionally-challenged like me.
-Cars are not rented to visitors, but you can rent scooters – and they are everywhere.
+This comes in handy for the directionally-challenged, like me.
+Cars are not rented to visitors, but you can rent scooters, and they are everywhere.
 The roads are quite narrow and winding, though, so be careful!

 The Bermuda Underwater Exploration Institute is worth a visit if only for the collection of 1,200 shells that they have on display.
 It is a fascinating exhibit which includes the shell that provided the inspiration for the design of the Sydney Opera House.

 I recommend taking a cruise to get a view from the water.
 It is then that you see that Bermuda is actually comprised of many islands, some inhabited, some not.
 You can also see some gorgeous homes and yachts.
 Plus, you will learn a lot from the commentary provided by the captain-in my case, the charming Captain Cookie Brown of the M.V.
 Destiny.
 I speak from experience when I advise you to not forget sunscreen.
 Ouch.

 Also not to be missed are the Crystal Caves.
 Not having experienced anything like this before, I was astounded at the fantasy-like formations, colors, and textures.
 The water is so clear that you can see down 50 feet below you.
 The profusion of stalactites hanging above you is astonishing.